save 30% on current costs

 Will the local tip take my asbestos?

 Local council tips do have facilities to get rid of your asbestos, but it only tends to deal in small amounts.
 To find out your local council’s asbestos rules and regulations, the GOV.UK website has a decent search tool to give you the information you’re looking for.
+Find out if your local tip accepts asbestos with the GOV.UK search tool.

 Can the council pick up my asbestos?